-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent employees who have been the victims of workplace bullying.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent employees who have been the victims of workplace bullying.
 The creation of a hostile work environment is illegal under a variety of state and federal laws, including Title VII of the Civil Rights Act of 1964 and the Texas Labor Code.

 Workplace bullying occurs when an employee experiences a persistent pattern of mistreatment from others in the workplace that causes harm.
 This can conclude such tactics as verbal, non verbal, physical abuse, psychological and humiliation.